 Medical staff are expected to attend the RFL's CPD programme.
 The programme covers issues particularly relevant to RFL policies and to the treatment of injuries commonly suffered within rugby league.
 There will usually be three CPD events a season and it is highly recommended that colleagues (whatever the level of Club) attend at least two of these events every season.
-From time to time the RFL will organise mandatory CPD events, each Super League club and Full Time Club will be expected to have at least their

-Head Doctor and Lead Physio present at these events who must disseminate the information to other members of the club's medical team.
+From time to time the RFL will organise mandatory CPD events, each Super League club and Full Time Club will be expected to have at least their Head Doctor and Lead Physio present at these events who must disseminate the information to other members of the club's medical team.

-A11 TRAVEL TO FRANCE/CANADA - FOR INFORMATION ONLY
+A11 TRAVEL TO FRANCE - FOR INFORMATION ONLY

-A11a MANDATORY MEDICAL EQUIPMENT IN FRANCE/CANADA
+A11a MANDATORY MEDICAL EQUIPMENT IN FRANCE

-Please see section C4 for details of the set of RFL Mandatory Medical Equipment that is stored in France/Canada for visiting teams to use.
+Please see section C4 for details of the set of RFL Mandatory Medical Equipment that is stored in France for visiting teams to use.

-A11b MEDICAL TREATMENT IN FRANCE/CANADA
+A11b MEDICAL TREATMENT IN FRANCE

 For matches in France all eligible players should obtain a European Health Insurance Card (EHIC) before travel (NB this may change when the UK exits the EU).
+[At the time of writing no deal has been finalised]

 The RFL has an insurance policy in place to provide emergency medical treatment for players injured whilst playing away matches abroad.
-Full details are circulated by the Operations Department on an annual basis and medical staff should ensure they are aware of the Policy details and contact numbers before travel.
+Full details are circulated by the Professional Game Delivery Team on an annual basis and medical staff should ensure they are aware of the Policy details and contact numbers before travel.
 In addition, the RFL's travel agents will, on request, make emergency travel arrangements required due to an injury.
 Medical staff should make sure that they have the travel agents' emergency contact details.